 • in the pool, sauna;

-• through an untreated hairdressing tool, etc.
+• through an unprocessed hairdressing tool, etc.

 Frost: how to get rid of lice using low temperatures